 “He doesn’t talk much.
 He reads at a 1st-grade level.
 We’re working on coloring and staying in the lines.”

 As a public school special education teacher, nothing upset me more than statements like these.
 An incoming 6th grader, the student gained three years of academic growth that year.
 By the end of 7th grade, he was in all mainstream classes, played baritone in the band, and was a fantastic cross-country athlete.

 The most recent prevalence study conducted by the Centers for Disease Control (CDC) shows that almost half (44 percent) of children identified with autism spectrum disorder (ASD) have average to above-average intellectual ability.
 The rate of individuals with ASD who do not have a co-occurring intellectual disability is rising faster than the rate of individuals with ASD and intellectual disability (CDC, 2018).

 A 2016 study of 1,470 children discovered that nearly half of individuals with minimally-verbal autism had high nonverbal intelligence (Zeliadt, 2016).
 Compare that to a 2015 study—less than 20percent of students with autism in Texas public schools are in a mainstream setting and in New York, less than 10 percent (Kurth, J., 2015, pp. 249-256).
 Those students are not being educated with and in the same setting as their peers.
 For adults with autism, the statistics are just as alarming.
 National data indicates that the majority of adults with autism are unemployed or underemployed (Migliore, Butterworth & Zalewska, 2012).
-Some sites report the percentage as high as 90 percent.
+Some sites report a percentage as high as 90 percent.
 How has this even happened?

 When we presume incompetence, it’s in our nature to look for things to support that.
 Conversely, when we presume competence, we look for evidence of that as well.
 We look for every little task accomplished that says to us, “If he can do that, I know he can do this!”
 Researchers Robert Rosenthal and Lenore Jacobson conducted an experiment at a primary school where all the students sat for an intelligence test.